Get

 Are Cat Flea Collars Safe for Dogs?

-There is also a risk of allergy or sensitivity to certain chemicals.
+Now, if you applied a cat flea collar on a dog by mistake, in many cases there won’t be any serious side effects.
+However, there is a risk of allergy or sensitivity to certain chemicals.
 Cat and dog flea collars contain different chemicals, and if either animal wears a flea collar designed for the other, an allergic reaction may occur.

 Keeping Your Dog Safe When Using a Flea Collar